-Pediatrician Rhea Boyd, MD, MPH and Infectious Disease Epidemiologist Jessica Malaty Rivera, MS on the top 5 things parents want to know about the COVID-19 vaccine for kids.
+In this video, pediatric experts Rhea Boyd, MD, MPH and Jessica Malaty Rivera, MS cover the top 5 things parents want to know about the COVID-19 vaccine for children ages 5 to 11.

 Question #1: Do kids even need a COVID-19 vaccine?